What is an OLED?

 Bendable OLED TVs

-Bendable OLED TVs are a novel concept, allowing a shift from flat to curved screen and vice versa at the press of a button.
+When people actually considered buying curved TVs, flexible OLED makers started to discuss the option of building bendable OLED TVs - a novel concept that allows a shift from flat to curved screen and vice versa at the press of a button.
 This enables viewers to enjoy both the flat and curved experiences in one set, encompassing both OLED’s superior image quality and the immersive experience of a curved TV.
 It can be neatly attached to a wall in its flat form, but curved at will to grant the ultimate viewing experience.

 The bendable OLED TV market

 In January 2014, LG unveiled a bendable 77’’ OLED TV, that can change from flat to curved (using a "combination of water and motors" - according to company statements).
 When at full curve, the curve is eight centimeters in total.
-LG said it will release a bendable OLED TV in 2015 - but this never materialized.
+LG said it will release a bendable OLED TV in 2015 - but this never materialized and LG evidently stopped developing the technology.

 In 2014 Samsung also showcased a 55’’ bendable OLED TV prototype, and also an 85’’ bendable model that might be an OLED.
-Samsung pulled out of the OLED TV market later, though.
+Samsung pulled out of the OLED TV market later, though (it is set to return with its QD-OLED TV technology in 2019 - but it is highly unlikely it will ever offer a bendable TV).

 Rollable OLED TVs

-While bendable OLED TVs seem to be out of focus at this stage, TV makers are already developing the next stage - rollable OLED TVs.
-In 2017 LG Display demonstrated a 77" flexible and transparent OLED display and the company aims to start producing rollable large-area (55 to 75 inch) OLED TVs in 2020.
+While bendable OLED TVs seem to be out of focus at this stage, a more promising technology is rollable OLED TVs.
+In 2017 LG Display demonstrated a 77" flexible and transparent OLED display for the first time, and in early 2019 LG Electronics announced the Signature 65" OLED TV R - and will release this TV commercially by the end of the 2019.

 Last week LG unveiled nine new OLED TVs, but did not release any pricing information or release dates.
 Now a Danish web site revealed the prices of five of those TVs, and reportedly these prices originated from LG salesperson.